Help to control your cholesterol levels

 Some people who don't fall into these categories may also benefit from statin therapy.

 Some of the major types of commonly prescribed cardiovascular medications are summarized in this section.
 We’ve included generic names as well as major trade names to help you identify what you may be taking.
 Please understand that the American Heart Association is not recommending or endorsing any specific products.
-If your prescription medication isn’t on this list, your doctor and pharmacist are your best sources of information.
-It’s important to discuss all the drugs you take with your doctor and to understand their desired effects and possible side effects.
-Never stop taking a medication or change your dosage (or frequency) without first consulting your doctor.
+If your prescription medication isn’t on this list, your health care professional and pharmacist are your best sources of information.
+It’s important to discuss all the drugs you take with your health care professional and to understand their desired effects and possible side effects.
+Never stop taking a medication or change your dosage (or frequency) without first consulting your health care professional.
 Some cholesterol-lowering medications may interact with grapefruit, grapefruit juice, pomegranate and pomegranate juice.
-Please talk to your doctor about any potential risks.
+Please talk to your health care professional about any potential risks.

 This class of drugs, also known as HMG CoA reductase inhibitors, works in the liver to prevent cholesterol from forming.
 This reduces the amount of cholesterol circulating in the blood.
 Statins are most effective at lowering LDL (bad) cholesterol.
 They also help lower triglycerides (blood fats) and raise HDL (good) cholesterol.

-Talk to your doctor about the possible side effects before starting statins.
+Talk to your health care professional about the possible side effects before starting statins.
 Most side effects are mild and go away as your body adjusts.
-Muscle problems and liver abnormalities are rare, but your doctor may order regular liver function tests.
-Women who are pregnant or people who have active or chronic liver disease should not take statins.
+Muscle pain is uncommon and liver abnormalities are rare, but your health care professional may order regular liver function tests.
+Women who are pregnant and those with active or chronic liver disease should discuss the use of statins with their health care professional

 Statins available in the U.S. include: